moranneil/pands-problem-set/README.md

 The algorithim for this program was given by a video lecture by Ian McLoughlin.

-The first part of this program prompts the user to input a positive floating point number, this is assigned to the variable float
+The first part of this program prompts the user to input a positive floating point number, this is assigned to the variable rootof

 ![Squareroot Get Number](Images/squareroot-float-input.JPG "Squareroot Get Number")